You're likely to be charged GST on most supplies you purchase for your taxable activity.

 What can be claimed

-Most of the time, claiming GST will be easy.
-As a GST-registered business, you are able to claim back the GST you are charged on goods and services you purchase and use in your taxable activity
+Most of the time, claiming GST is easy.
+As a GST-registered business, you can claim back the GST you’re charged on goods and services you buy and use in your taxable activity.

 Importing goods